riversheher/atypicaldeveloper/content/post/tequila_eh/index.md

 ### Diffuser

 More industrialization is the answer to everything right?
-Diffusers are an even more industrial process, much further removed from even the Autoclave.
+Diffusers are an even more industrial process, much further removed from tradition than even the Autoclave.
 These are huge machines that extract the agave sugars through high pressure water blasts, and often times acid plus enzyme mixtures that extract the sugars from the agave fibres without any cooking!

 It’s up to you to choose between these processes.
 However, you may want to avoid diffusers since they are often criticized for over-industrialization and producing unnatural flavours compared to more traditional methods.
 If you’re looking for affordable options, you will most likely be choosing agave cooked through the autoclave method.
 Otherwise, if you’re looking for that one “special” bottle, you will want to look for brick oven and smoke pit options.